Shop now

 The importance of salt restriction

 The DASH diet also is low in salt.
-The average American man takes in 4,200 milligrams (mg) of sodium per day.
+The average American adult takes in 3,400 milligrams (mg) of sodium per day.
 That’s nearly three times what’s healthy.
-The primary sources of the excess salt are processed foods such as soups, cold cuts, cured meats, frozen dinners and other packaged foods, and breads and snacks.
-Breads are a particularly underappreciated source of sodium—especially fast food bagels and croissants.
+The primary sources of the excess salt are processed foods such as soups, cold cuts, cured meats.
+Also frozen dinners and other packaged foods, and breads and snacks.
+Breads are a particularly under-appreciated source of sodium—especially fast food bagels and croissants.
 A single serving of these products may contain 500 mg of salt!

-The low-salt version of DASH, which works best overall for hypertension, requires cutting back to 1,500 mg of sodium per day, or the amount in two-thirds of a teaspoon of table salt.
+The low-salt version of DASH, which works best overall for hypertension.
+It requires cutting back to 1,500 mg of sodium per day.
+This would be about two-thirds of a teaspoon of table salt.
 A moderate-salt version, with 2,200 mg per day, also lowers blood pressure, but not as much as the low- salt plan.

 The challenge of DASH

-DASH is medically proven to work, but it does require you to eat a lot of servings of fruit, vegetables, and whole grains—15 to 18 per day, although each serving is typically either a half-cup of cooked vegetables or grain or a whole cup of raw leafy vegetables.
+DASH is medically proven to work.
+But it does require you to eat a lot of servings of fruit, vegetables, and whole grains.
+That is about 8-10 servings per day.
+Although each serving is typically either a half-cup of cooked vegetables or grain or a whole cup of raw leafy vegetables.
 That still demands planning, shopping, and the cooking skills to make a plant-based diet tasty.

 The Mediterranean option

 “I steer people toward a Mediterranean diet, but not because it’s better at lowering blood pressure than the DASH diet.
 They both work really well,” says Dr. Hauser.
-“It’s because I think Mediterranean-style eating makes it easier to make things taste good without following a lot of stringent rules.
+“It’s because I think Mediterranean-style eating makes it easier to make things taste good.
+Patients don’t have to follow a lot of stringent rules.
 You get a lot of delicious, interesting flavors, textures, and smells, which are the qualities that we really crave in our food.”

 Watch How Mark Lowered His Blood Pressure Naturally.